gottacatchenall/ms_data_schema_macroecology/manuscript.md

 @Gonzalez2015ActSta].
 Macroecological data is, by definition, collected across scales which necessitate collaboration across more individuals than can feasibly coordinate with one-another.
-Yet assimilation of data at increasing spatial and temporal scales is necessary, both to better understand macroecology and biogeography, but also to quantify human influence on the biosphere and as a product of this quantification to mitigate its negative effects [@Giron-Nava2017QuaArg].
-Many databases of ecological and environmental data exist, but synthesizing this data into a single product suitable for analysis often remains tedious as data are not in formats that can be easily interfaced.
+Yet assimilation of data at increasing spatial and temporal scales is necessary, both to better understand Earth's macroecology and biogeography, but also to mitigate the effects and anthropogenic change [@Giron-Nava2017QuaArg].
+Many databases of ecological and environmental data exist, but synthesizing this data into a single product suitable for analysis often remains tedious as data are not in formats that can be easily combined or interfaced.
+The solution to this problem is standardization [@Zimmerman2008NewKno]---developing a schema such that data collected in a variety of contexts can be assimilated and integrated into separate analysis of ecological processes.

+Here we briefly review the approaches to data standardization developed in other fields of study that have faced similar challenges.
-The solution to this problem is standardization [@Zimmerman2008NewKno]---developing a robust schema such that ecological data collected in a variety of contexts can be assimilated and integrated into larger scale analysis of ecological processes.
-How does standardization solve this problem?
-Adopting a standard representation of ecological data will have three primary benefits: **1**) it will enable new forms of analysis by making it easier to combine data from different sources [@Heberling2021DatInt], **2)** enable continuous integration of new data for next-generation biodiversity monitoring [@Kuhl2020EffBio], and **3)** aid in open sharing and reproduceability of published results [@Borregaard2016MorRep; @Zimmerman2008NewKno].
+We argue that developing a common representation of ecological data will have three primary benefits: **1**) it will enable new forms of analysis by making it easier to combine data from different sources [@Heberling2021DatInt], **2)** enable continuous integration of new data for next-generation biodiversity monitoring [@Kuhl2020EffBio], and **3)** aid in open sharing and reproduceability of published results [@Borregaard2016MorRep;
+@Zimmerman2008NewKno].

-Here we briefly review the approaches to data standardization have been developed in other fields of study that have faced similar challenges.
-We then propose building a living standard for ecological data in the `Julia` programming language, and argue the case for why a living standard for ecological data is required to obtain the benefits or standardization mentioned above.
+We then propose building a living standard for ecological data in the `Julia` programming language, and argue this is necessary to obtain the benefits or standardization mentioned above.